A common question is “how long will my credit card take to arrive?”

 The actual delivery time from Citi can vary, however.
 A lot of people have received their cards within 7 days (four to five business days).
 So I would generally expect Citi take about 10 days to issue my credit card.

-By the way, if you’re looking to maximize rewards while waiting for your cards to arrive, consider getting a card like the Capital One® Venture® Rewards Credit Card.
-It offers an early spend bonus worth $500 in travel after meeting the minimum spend and is great to cancel out all sorts of travel expenses.
+By the way, if you’re looking to maximize rewards while waiting for your cards to arrive, consider getting a card like the Capital One Venture Rewards Credit Card.

 Will Citi expedite my credit card delivery?